adambricelis/image-metadata/README.md

 # Image Metadata

-Python scripts for retrieving and modifying image metadata in bulk.
+Python scripts to read and edit image metadata in bulk.

+When a photographer takes pictures of my family, they often forget to set the date and time on their camera.
+If I import those pictures into Google Photos, they show up at the wrong date and time because their timestamps are incorrect.
+I created these scripts to fix the timestamps on a set of photos from a photoshoot.

 ## Getting started